JujuAdams/Vinyl/docs/5.0/Config-Macros.md

 *Default value: `20`*

 Number of voices and emitters pre-created per pool.
+This is used for audio scheduling for queue voices.

 &nbsp;